ajalt/clikt/docs/index.md

  * arbitrary nesting of commands
  * composable, type safe parameter values
  * support for a wide variety of command line interface styles
+ * multiplatform packages for JVM, NodeJS, and native Linux, Windows and MacOS

  What does it look like?
 Here's a complete example of a simple Clikt
  program: